History of Slovakia: Habsburg and Ottoman administration

-The Ottoman Empire conquered the central part of the Kingdom of Hungary, and proceeded to establish several Ottoman provinces across the kingdom (see Budin Eyalet, Eğri Eyalet, Uyvar Eyalet, Kanije eyalet, Temeşvar eyalet, Varat eyalet).
+The Ottoman Empire conquered the central part of the Kingdom of Hungary, and proceeded to establish several Ottoman provinces across the kingdom (see Budin Eyalet, Eğri Eyalet, Uyvar Eyalet, Kanije Eyalet, Temeşvar Eyalet, Varat Eyalet).

 Transylvania became an Ottoman protectorate vassal and a base which gave birth to all the anti-Habsburg revolts led by the nobility of the Kingdom of Hungary during the period 1604 to 1711.

-The remaining part of the former Kingdom of Hungary, which included much of present-day territory of Slovakia (except for the southern central regions), northwestern present-day Hungary, and present-day Burgenland in Austria, resisted Ottoman conquest and subsequently became a province of the Habsburg monarchy.
-It remained to be known as the Kingdom of Hungary, but it is referred to by some modern historians as the "Royal Hungary".
+The remaining part of the former Kingdom of Hungary, which included much of the present-day territory of Slovakia (except for the southern central regions), northwestern present-day Hungary, and present-day Burgenland in Austria, resisted Ottoman conquest and subsequently became a province of the Habsburg monarchy.
+It remained known as the Kingdom of Hungary, but is referred to by some modern historians as "Royal Hungary".
 Most of the territory of present-day Slovakia was briefly incorporated into an Ottoman vassal state.